Is Congress Listening? · Redress Comics

 The Campaign

-The Redress Comics run on two parallel tracks — a Thomas Nast-style editorial cartoon series in the tradition of 19th-century political illustration, and a cLab anime-style comic series built for the generation that grew up on Webtoon and Studio Trigger.
+The Redress Comics run on three parallel tracks — a Thomas Nast-style editorial cartoon series in the tradition of 19th-century political illustration; Obviously, a single-panel concept series in the dry, spare register of the best editorial cartooning; and cLab, an anime-style comic series built for the generation that grew up on Webtoon and Studio Trigger.
 The message is identical.
-The aesthetic is native to each audience.
-New comics release in pairs — the Nast version first, the cLab version the following day.
+The aesthetic is native to each audience — from an 18-year-old casting their first ballot to anyone who has been watching Congress not listen for decades.

 Editorial Track · All Audiences